Proactive IP protectors hailed

 For 3rd to 4th class municipalities, Lamut, Ifugao garnered the top spot with 89 filings, followed by Pontevedra, Capiz (75) and Palo, Leyte (70).

-IPOPHL’s Barba expressed hopes that the Special Awards for Intellectual Property Rights will highlight how intellectual property (or IP) can help foster innovation and creativity in our cities and municipalities.
+IPOPHL’s Barba expressed hopes that the Special Awards for Intellectual Property Rights will highlight how IP can help foster innovation and creativity in our cities and municipalities.

 “The protection of IP rights not only ensures that individual Filipinos will benefit from their creativity and innovation, but also their communities,” he said.